snapshot-labs/sx-starknet/README.md

 - `authenticators`: A list of accepted authenticators.
 These are the ways in which a user can authenticate themselves in order to vote or propose.
 For more information, refer to the [Authenticators](#Authenticators) section.
 - `executor`: The execution strategy contract that will handle the execution of transactions inside proposals once voting is complete.
 More information about execution in the [Execution Contract](#Execution-Contract) section.

 Once a space has been created, users can create new proposals by calling the `propose` method (provided the caller has at least `proposal_threshold` voting power).
-Users don't directly interact with the `space` contract, but use one of the `authenticator` as a proxy.
+Users don't directly interact with the `space` contract, but instead one of the `authenticator` contracts that act as proxies.

 The proposal creator will need to provide the following parameters:
 - `proposer_address`: The Ethereum address of the proposal creator which will be used to check that their voting power exceeds the `proposal_threshold`.